What you will learn from this article:

 Active Directory is a directory service that organizations can use to organize their resources.
 The Active Directory network is comprised of elements called Active Directory objects.
 These objects represent resources that are a part of the network.
 There are several types of objects such as a user, computer, printer, and more.
 In this article, we will take a look at what an Active Directory Group object is, what are its properties, and how you can create, delete, and modify a group object.

 As the self-explanatory name suggests, this object is meant to represent a group.
 In AD, a group is an object which can contain a collection of users, or computers, or contacts, or even other groups as members.
-It simplifies administrative burden.
+It simplifies the administrative burden.

-For example say in an organization 100 employees need to be given access to a printer, the system administrator, instead of assigning permission to each user (which will be time consuming and hectic), can put them in a group and assign permission to the group.
+For example, say in an organization 100 employees need to be given access to a printer, the system administrator, instead of assigning permission to each user (which will be time-consuming and hectic), can put them in a group and assign permission to the group.

 Group type categorizes groups based on the type of task managed within the group.
 There are 2 types of groups in AD.
-They are security group and distribution group.
-Security groups are created in order to control permissions for access of resources.
+They are the security group and distribution group.
+Security groups are created in order to control permissions for access to resources.
 Distribution groups are used for sending email messages to groups of users.